Headliners

 Practical Info

-Tickets — including day passes, two-day options and full festival passes — are available at tomavistasfestival.com.
+Tickets — including day passes, two-day options and full festival passes — will be available at tomavistasfestival.com.
 Caja Mágica is well connected by public transport, helping reduce the festival’s environmental impact and making access easy for everyone.

 Cmo. de Perales, 23, Usera, 28041 Madrid, Spain